ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 #### Customizing apimanager section

-This section connects the agent to API Manager and determines which APIs should be discovered and published to AMPLIFY Central.
+This section connects the agent to API Manager and determines which APIs should be discovered and published to Amplify Central.

 `host`: Machine name where API Manager is running.
 Use a hostname according to the certificate returned by the API-Manager.

 `port`: API Manager port number (8075 by default).

 `discoveryIgnoreTags` (optional): Comma-separated blacklist of tags.
-If an API has one or several of these blacklist tags, the agent ignores this API and will not publish it to AMPLIFY Central.
+If an API has one or several of these blacklist tags, the agent ignores this API and will not publish it to Amplify Central.
 This property takes precedence over the filter property below.
 The default value is empty, which means no API is ignored.

 `filter` (optional): Expression to filter the API you want the agent to discover.
 See [Discover APIs](/docs/central/connect-api-manager/filtering-apis-to-be-discovered/).
 Leaving this field empty tells the agent to discover all published APIs (REST / SOAP).

-`subscriptionApplicationField` (optional): The field name used to store AMPLIFY Central subscription identifier inside the API Manager application securing the front end proxy.
+`subscriptionApplicationField` (optional): The field name used to store Amplify Central subscription identifier inside the API Manager application securing the front end proxy.
 Default value is **subscriptions**.
 If you do not intend to change it, comment this property.
 Be aware that the field will not be visible in the API Manager application, as it is a specific configuration.
 If you want to see that field or customize it, refer to Add a custom property to applications in [Customize API Manager](/docs/apim_administration/apimgr_admin/api_mgmt_custom/#customize-api-manager-data/) documentation.

 `pollInterval`: The frequency in which API Manager is polled for new endpoints.
 Default value is 30s.

-`allowApplicationAutoCreation` (optional): When creating a subscription on AMPLIFY Central, setting this value to true will enable a selection in the App name dropdown for 'Create an application.'
+`allowApplicationAutoCreation` (optional): When creating a subscription on Amplify Central, setting this value to true will enable a selection in the App name dropdown for 'Create an application.'
 This allows the user to either select from an existing API Manager application, or to create a new application in API Manager.
-The new application in API Manager will be given the name of the subscription ID from AMPLIFY Central.
+The new application in API Manager will be given the name of the subscription ID from Amplify Central.
 A value of false will cause 'Create an application' to not be shown in the dropdown.
 Default value is **false**.

 `auth.username`: An API Manager user the agent will use to connect to the API Manager.
 This user must have either the “API Manager Administrator” or “Organization administrator” role.
 Based on the role of this user, the agent is able to: